-Apple brings the same iPhone 12 design in the iPhone 13 but this time the phone is a little heavier and thicker because of the more powerful battery.
+Apple brings the same iPhone 12 design to the iPhone 13 but this time the phone is a little heavier and thicker because of the more powerful battery.
 The phone features flat sides made from aluminum sandwiched between glass plates.

 The new colors look attractive and there are five new colors available.
 Pink, Blue, Midnight, Starlight, and Product Red all the colors look nice and refreshing.
 The Glass back is a fingerprint magnet and attracts fingerprints easily and the camera alloy is a matte finish.

 On the right-hand side, we have the power button, and on the left side a Volume up-down button, a ring/silent slider.
-On both sides, the button placement is a little lower than the previous iPhone.
-At the bottom, a Lightning connector, built-in Microphone, and stereo loudspeakers really look similar.
+On both sides, the button placement is a little lower than on the previous iPhone.
+At the bottom, a Lightning connector, built-in Microphone, and stereo loudspeakers look similar.

 There aren’t many design changes to differentiate the 2021 and 2020 iPhones beyond new color options and rearrangement of camera modules on the entry-level model.

-There are really two design changes of note for the iPhone 13.
+There are two design changes of note for the iPhone 13.
 First, the cameras on the rear are now arranged diagonally instead of vertically.
 Second — and more importantly — the notch is now 20% smaller while still delivering the same great TrueDepth camera system and Face ID.